 What's it really like to have a live-in nanny?
 If I had a dollar for every time I was asked this question, I'd probably have enough money to pay for my au pair.
 Seriously.
 Because it's not just this question, but a million other questions that spin off from the fear that having a live-in childcare provider will be| well, kind of weird.
 Awkward.
 But believe me when I tell you that having a live-in nanny is not awkward.
 In fact it's pretty awesome.

-Before you become totally skeptical, know that “awesome” came from my husband.
+Before you become totally skeptical, know that awesome came from my husband.
 Because not only do I think having a live-in au pair is a godsend, but my husband does as well.
-As if it wasn’t enough that I love having a live-in nanny because of how happy my kids are and how much easier my life has become, he also loves it because of the convenience…..and, let’s face it, I’m a lot more relaxed.
-You see, having our au pair live in means that we don’t have to scramble to get the kids dressed and to daycare before the sun comes up.
-When someone is sick, they stay home and I don’t have to miss a day of work.
+As if it wasn't enough that I love having an au pair because of how happy my kids are and how much easier my life has become, he also loves it because of the convenience and, let's face it, I'm a lot more relaxed during these times.
+You see, having our au pair live with us means that we don't have to scramble to get the kids dressed and ready for school before the sun comes up.
+When someone is sick, they stay home and I don't have to step away from work.

 Our au pair knows our routine and the ins and outs of our daily lives, saving her precious time and making for a seamless transition.
 If you are like everyone else who has ever asked me this question, you probably still don't believe me.
 It's okay, I won't take it personally.
 But let me go ahead and try to answer the other questions you most likely have.